MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/choosing-drives-and-resiliency-types.md

 ### Choosing resiliency types

-For archival, backup targets, or cold data storage, we recommend mixing mirroring and parity resiliency to achieve mirror-accelerated erasure coding, also called ‘mixed’ resiliency.
+For archival, backup targets, or cold data storage, we recommend mixing mirroring and parity resiliency to achieve mirror-accelerated erasure coding.
+This has been called "mixed" or "multi-" resiliency.
 The lesser mirror portion accelerates ingestion and mitigate and amortize the compute spike incurred by the parity encoding when large writes arrive.

 For sizing the mirror and parity parts of the volume, the ideal is that the number of writes that happen at once (e.g. one daily backup) should comfortably fit in mirror.
 For example, if you ingest 100 GB once daily, consider using 150 GB to 200 GB of mirror.